mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

-# Steps to Recreate the CI CLuster using a Snapshot from Production (instead of pg_basebackup)
+# Steps to Recreate/Rebuild the CI CLuster using a Snapshot from the Master cluster (instead of pg_basebackup)

 The recreation of the CI Cluster is done entirely localy through TF and Ansible, therefore **DO NOT COMMIT ANY FILE CHANGES** into the config-mgmt repo.